 Research into workplace wellbeing and green space

-Our research, supported by the Health Foundation, is investigating the impact of green space on staff wellbeing at three NHS sites.
+Our research, supported by the Health Foundation, investigated the impact of green space on staff wellbeing at three NHS sites.

 National and regional workshops